tensorflow/community/rfcs/20200113-tf-data-service.md

     in the iteration.
 5. Create per-consumer iterators using `make_iterator`, and use these iterators to read data from the tf.data service.

+We move away from the idiomatic `for element in dataset` control flow because there is now an extra step when going from dataset to iterator: creating an iteration.
+A higher layer API such as tf.distribute may use the API presented here to implement datasets which produce per-replica elements, enabling idiomatic control flow.

 ```python
 def tf.data.experimental.service.distribute(address):